mohitpai/journey-optimizer.en/help/using/start/user-interface.md

 ## Filter lists{#filter-lists}

-In most of the lists, a search bar allows you to search for a specific item and select filtering criteria.
+In most of the lists, use the search bar to find specific items, and define filtering criteria.

-Filters can be accessed by clicking on the filter icon on the top left of the list.
+Filters can be accessed by clicking on the filter icon on the top left of a list.
 The filter menu allows you to filter the displayed elements according to different criteria.
 You can choose to display only elements of a certain type or status, the ones you created, or the ones modified in the last 30 days.
 Options differ depending on the context.

 In the list of journeys, you can filter journeys according to their status, type and version from the **[!UICONTROL Status and version filters]**.
 The type can be: **[!UICONTROL Unitary event]**, **[!UICONTROL Segment qualification]**, **[!UICONTROL Read segment]**, **[!UICONTROL Business event]** or **[!UICONTROL Burst]**.
 You can choose to display only journeys which use a specific event, field group or action from the **[!UICONTROL Activity filters]** and **[!UICONTROL Data filters]**.
 The **[!UICONTROL Publication filters]** let you select a publication date or a user.
 You can choose, for example, to display the latest versions of live journeys that were published yesterday.
 [Learn more](../building-journeys/using-the-journey-designer.md).